Pyrophobia: Signs and symptoms

 When witnessing fire or smoke (even if the fire poses no threat, such as a candle), suspecting a fire is nearby, or (in some cases) visualizing fires, pyrophobes exhibit typical psychological and physiological symptoms of fear and panic: acute stress, fast heartbeat, shortness of breath, tightness in chest, sweating, nausea, shaking or trembling, dry mouth, needing to go to the bathroom, dizziness and/or fainting.
-A pyrophobe may also attempt to avoid or flee from fires, and avoid situations where fire may be present (such as a barbecue or a campfire).
-The severity of pyrophobia can range from inconvenient to heavily disturbing a person's daily functioning.
+A pyrophobe may also attempt to avoid or flee from fires, and avoid situations where harmless fire may be present (such as a barbecue or a campfire).
+The severity of pyrophobia can range from inconvenient to disturbing a person's daily functioning.

 Causes

 The most common cause of pyrophobia is that fire poses a potential threat to life safety (which is identical in animals).
 However, people who are intensely pyrophobic cannot even get close to or tolerate even a small controlled fire, such as fireplace, bonfire or lit candle.
 In many cases a bad childhood experience with fire may have triggered the condition.